Stress Lesson from a Stuck Elevator

 Now, here we come to those two questions that I was announcing a moment ago.
 Don't expect some magic incantation like "abracadabra" that would instantly poof away your stress.
 Instead, what I am suggesting is that you try applying these two questions as often as possible during the day, until they become unconscious criterion of how much the current situation presents a stressor.
 The questions are:

-- Is there any real threat around me now and here?
+- Is there any real sign of a threat around me now and here?

 - Does the situation involve doing anything that I have never done before?

 Simple, isn't it?
-However, you may not be in a mindset to immediately grasp the curative significance of these questions - when repeatedly applied over a time.
+However, you may not be in a mindset to immediately grasp the curative effect of these questions---like after they are repeatedly applied over a time.
 You see, except if you are a cop, a fireman, or a soldier in a hostile environment, all of your life situations are free of any threats.
-O.K. guys, maybe I could have added mother-in-law after you forgot to wash the car, mow the lawn, or fix that loose step on the porch.
+O.K. guys, maybe I could have added mother-in-law after you (again!) forgot to wash the car, mow the lawn, or fix that loose stair on the porch.

 Referring to the First Question